Lenddo/android-lenddo-onboarding/README.md

 ```

 where **partner_script_id** is the partner script id provided to you by Lenddo.

+### Configuring the Partner Script Id dynamically

+Normally, an application will only need a single partner script id.
+The Onboarding SDK allows changing of partner script id dynamically by setting it using the FormDataCollector object.
+Simply call the setPartnerScriptId() method before calling the UIHelper.showAuthorize() method or before clicking the Lenddo button.

 ### Add the Lenddo Button to your form